Building a Commercial Excellence Roadmap in the United States

 - Regulatory compliance in sectors like pharmaceuticals and banking

-- Sustainable profitability in industries where margins are under pressure
+- Sustainable profitability and driving sustainable growth in industries where margins are under pressure, supporting long-term success and market leadership

 Step-by-Step: Building a Commercial Excellence Roadmap in the U.S.